-After a successful Kickstarter campaign a year earlier, Grove needed help transitioning from scrappy startup to high-end product company.
+After a successful Kickstarter campaign, Grove needed help transitioning from scrappy startup to high-end product company.

-We worked with their talented team to rename their flagship product, The Garden, reorganize their website from the ground up, streamline their e-commerce system, and create a whole new look and feel — including redrawing their logo — to appeal to the right customer base and increase sales.
+We worked with their talented team to rename their flagship product, reorganize their website from the ground up, streamline their e-commerce system, and create a whole new look and feel to appeal to the right customer base and increase sales.

 Midway through the project, we were asked to rework Grove’s existing logo to coordinate more closely with the new look and feel of the site.

-Not wanting to stray too far from the original concept of a leaf housed in a container, we carefully redrew the mark, simplifying it to its most minimal form and making sure it would hold up in every conceivable context — etched into the side of the product, on packaging, stitched onto t-shirts, as a social media avatar, and as an app icon, to name a few.
+Not wanting to stray too far from the original concept of a leaf housed in a container, we carefully redrew the mark, simplifying it to its most minimal form and making sure it would hold up in every conceivable context — etched into the side of the product, printed on packaging, stitched onto t-shirts, as a social media avatar, and as an app icon.

-Grove doesn’t just make a premium piece of furniture, they also curate a market with items like seed packets, fish food, and test kits specifically for the Garden.
+To complement their flagship product, Grove also curates a market with items like seed packets, fish food, and test kits specifically for the Garden.
 With different specifications, delivery times and methods — even different payment methods, we pulled everything into one unified system with a cohesive checkout experience.